RobotOptimist/macivor/content/blog/how-to-run-dotnet-on-binder.md

 He builds on the [conda-forge repository for dotnet.](https://anaconda.org/conda-forge/dotnet)

-Dariel points out that you can create `.binder` directory with three files in it within your repository to make binder work.
+Dariel points out that you can create `.binder` directory with three files in it within your repository to make Binder work.
 From his [repository](https://github.com/oddrationale/AdventOfCode2020CSharp/tree/main/.binder) we see these files.

 environment.yml